|Back to Back Issues Page|

 I've alluded to before, and will continue to do so, ad nauseum, because the words fall mostly on deaf ears, but there's very strong research that those who enjoy eight coloured foods most days have a 35% lower all cause of death.
 That's massive.
 Perhaps if we ate twenty we'd live for ever!

-I've already had four for breakfast; freshly squeezed orange juice, a tamarillo, and a tomato and spinach eggs Florentine.
+I've already had four for breakfast; freshly squeezed orange juice, a tamarillo, and a tomato and spinach eight colors eggs Florentine.
 How many colours did you enjoy this Sunday morning?
 Don't fuss with weighing and measuring or you'll become quite neurotic.

 Causes of Osteoporosis